Wave Accounting Review 2020

 Plus, while we think Wave is especially great for freelancers and solopreneurs, it can work well for other small-business owners too.
 For one thing, its payroll plans don’t cost all that much: Wave’s self-service plan starts at $20 a month.
-Even its more expensive full-service payroll plan starts at $35 a month—which is QuickBooks’ self-service payroll starting price—so if you’re looking to bundle accounting with payroll, you can definitely do a lot worse than Wave.
+Even its more expensive full-service payroll plan starts at $35 a month, so if you’re looking to bundle accounting with payroll, you can definitely do a lot worse than Wave.

-Other drawbacks?
-For now, you can only get Wave full-service payroll in eight states: California, Florida, Illinois, New York, North Carolina, Texas, Virginia, and Washington.
+For now, you can only get Wave full-service payroll in 14 states: Arizona, California, Florida, Georgia, Illinois, Indiana, Minnesota, New York, North Carolina, Texas, Virginia, Washington, and Wisconsin.
 Most other popular payroll companies, including Gusto and QuickBooks Online, offer self-service plans in all 50 states, so if payroll tax service is a must for you, you’ll probably want to explore other payroll options.

 Of course, if you freelance, you don’t need to worry about payroll processing.
 But here’s a con for both freelancers and small-business owners with employees: Wave’s only fully functional mobile apps are its invoicing app and receipts app.
 The invoicing mobile app is well reviewed on both the App Store and Google Play (which is pretty rare in the world of small-business accounting apps).
 But if you were hoping to do accounting on the go with Wave, you’re out of luck.